MicrosoftDocs/azure-docs/articles/azure-vmware/enable-public-ip-nsx-edge.md

 1. For the translated IP, enter the VM private IP address.
 1. Select **Save**.

-   Optionally, configure the translated port or the source IP for more specific matches.
+   Optionally, configure the translated port or the source IP address for more specific matches.

-The VM is now exposed to the internet on the specific public IP or on specific ports.
+The VM is now exposed to the internet on the specific public IP address or on specific ports.

 ### Set up a gateway firewall to filter traffic to VMs at T1 gateways